consilience/laravel-odoo-api-client/README.md

 * Conversion of date types has not been tested.
   Ideally we would support Carbon 2 for sending dates in and getting dates back out again.
+* Tests.
+It's always the tests that get left behind when time gets in the way.
+They need to run on a Laravel context, so helpers needed for that.
+* Would be nice to split this up into a non-laravel package and then add a separate laravel wrapper for it.
+But collections are just too nice, so this may not happen.